r0ss-mYstery/NLP-Interview-Questions/README.md

 # NLP-Interview-Questions Basic
 ### What are the differences between TF-IDF and TF? some advantages of using TF-IDF over TF?
-TF-IDF: Term Frequency-Inverse Document Frequency;
+TF-IDF: Term Frequency-Inverse Document Frequency; <br>
 TF: Term Frequency;

 Difference: